BattModels/asimtools/README.md

 the same calculator to be used for multiple simulations.
 Input and output files must follow a strict format so that consistent analysis pipelines can be used across users

+## Developer philosophy
+The main goal of asimtools is to push all the complexity workflow management, best-practice, file management etc. into the back-end such that he everyday user only has to handle input files for existing workflows and script files for workflows they want to implement.
+The following are the guiding principles for how asimtools should work:

+- Scripts should resemble boilerplate ASE code as much as possible.
+- Scripts should not explicitly depend on a calculator
+- Scripts should not explicitly depend on the context in which they run
+- It should be easy to debug individual scripts in large workflows.
+In addition, it should always be possible to debug/resubmit jobs without using asimtools.
+- input file structure and format should staandard across all scripts.
+In addition all inputs should match how they would like without asimtools i.e. do not provide an API!
+This means extensive use of importlib.
+- output file structure should be predictable across all scripts
+- Job progress tracking must be incorporated
+- Best practices should be built-in e.g. if multiple jobs of the same context are submitted simulataneously, it must be a job array

 ## Getting Started

 These instructions will give you a copy of the project up and running on